-Certain of the dealer-managers, the subscription agents and/or their respective affiliates have provided to us and our affiliates and may provide from time to time in the future, certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
-For instance, certain of the dealer-managers, subscription agents and their affiliates are serving as underwriters in the Underwritten Offering.
-In addition, from time to time, certain of the dealer-managers, subscription agents and/or their respective affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
+Certain of the underwriters and their affiliates have provided to us and our affiliates and may provide from time to time in the future, certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
+For instance, certain of the underwriters and their affiliates will serve as dealer-managers or subscription agents in the Rights Offering.
+In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.